Mixed-Density Diffuser: Efficient Planning with Non-Uniform Temporal Resolution: Diffusion Planning

 \section{Diffusion Planning}

 Diffusion planners \cite{diffuser,DD,adaptdiffuser, veteran} approach offline RL as a guided sampling problem.
-Given a state $s_t$ or state-action pair $(s_t, a_t)$ at time $t$, diffusion planners predict an $H$-step trajectory, $\boldsymbol{\tau}$, with a jump variable $K$ timesteps between two planned timesteps.
+Given a state $s_t$ or state-action pair $(s_t, a_t)$ at time $t$, diffusion planners predict an $H$-step trajectory, $\boldsymbol{\tau}$, where the jump variable $K$ represents the interval between planned timesteps.
 The initial position $X_t$ is fixed to the current true observation.
 A trajectory output where $X_t$ can either be $s_t$ or $(s_t, a_t)$ is: A guidance function models the expected value of trajectories and focuses sampling toward high-reward trajectories.
 Early implementations predicted state-action trajectories, but recent studies \cite{DD,veteran} empirically show generating state-only trajectories and using an inverse dynamics model $h$ yields higher performance, where $h(s_t,s_{t+k}) = a_t$, an action that is likely to move the agent to state $s_{t+k}$ from $s_t$.
 Unlike auto-regressive world models traditionally used in model-based RL \cite{planet}, these diffusion planners predict states at the trajectory level, avoiding compounding errors from one-step rollouts using world models.
 In existing diffusion planners, the jump variable $K$ is constant, preventing precise temporal resolution allocation--a limitation our MDD planner addresses.